307 Result count for “All”

 When a financial instrument is sold a short position (or short) is open.

 Short selling is the sale of a financial instrument that is not owned by the seller but which will be purchased later.
 It is an operation that is performed when the investor expects the price of a financial instrument to fall.

 The SMI index comprises the 30 stocks with the highest capitalization listed on the Swiss stock market.

 Sovereign Bonds are bonds issued by institutions and international entities.
 Among the major issuers Sovereign Bonds are the World Bank, the International Monetary Fund and the European Investment Bank.
 Typically the evaluation assigned by the Rating Agencies to these bonds is particularly high ("AA" or "AAA").

 Part of the category of Liquidity Provider, the Specialist is a broker that ensure the liquidity of the financial instruments issued.

 Represents the difference between two prices of the same title, or between two interest rates.

-Acronym of 'Segmento Titoli con Alti Requisiti' ( Securities with High Requirements).
-The STAR is the segment of the MTA dedicated to medium capitalization companies that comply with specific requirements in terms of corporate disclosure and corporate governance.
+Euronext STAR Milan is the segment of the EXM-Euronext Milan market, dedicated to medium capitalization companies that are committed in complying with excellence requirements in terms of liquidity, information transparency and corporate governance.